Sege (Ghana parliament constituency)

 Sege is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 Daniel Keshi Bessey is the member of parliament for the constituency.
-Sege is located in the Dangme East district of the Greater Accra Region of Ghana.
+Sege is located in the Ada West district of the Greater Accra Region of Ghana.

 Boundaries

-The seat is located within the Dangme East District of the Greater Accra Region of Ghana.
+The seat is located within the Ada West District of the Greater Accra Region of Ghana.
 It was formed prior to the 2004 December presidential and parliamentary elections by the division of the old Ada constituency into the new Sege and Ada constituencies.